logo

 This 1884 cover from the UK is also routed via San Francisco.

 It is postmarked on 30 January 1884 and backstamped at Christchurch on 13 March and so was 44 days in transit.
-It would have been sent by the Pacific Mail Steam Ship Company.
+The City of Sydney of the Pacific Mail Steam Ship Company left San Francisco on 18 February and arrived in Auckland at midnight on 10 March.

 The stamp is SG 162, 6d on 6d which was issued in 1883.